damianhakert/damianhakert.github.io/source/handbook/developer-onboarding/index.md

 This means that we expect multiple a merge request per week from you.
 Smaller merge requests are more likely to receive good feedback and will get merged sooner.

+Unless the change is very minor, or is fixing a bug that was introduced in the same version, add an entry to `CHANGELOG` (or `CHANGELOG-EE` when applicable).
+Do not include your name in the entry as we only do that to give recognition to volunteer contributors.

 ### Review

 A merge request that fixes a `Frontend` issue should have the `Frontend` label